CCOK301

 After meeting with the candidate and further discussion, the Regional Board enthusiastically recommends that Rev. Michael A. Davison, Jr. be called as our next Regional Minister.

 The recommendation from the Regional Minister Search Committee laying out their discernment that Rev. Davison embodies the qualities and priorities needed by the Oklahoma Region now and for the journey ahead.
-Download below.
+Read Search Committee Letter

 Final Step: A Called Regional Assembly will be held Saturday, June 28, 2025 at First Christian Church in Edmond for final consideration and vote by the Assembly on calling Rev. Davison as Regional Minister for the Christian Church in Oklahoma.

-Further details will be coming next week on the Called Regional Assembly, certification of voting delegates from each congregation, and an introduction to Michael for those that do not already know him well from his 15 years of service as our current Associate Regional Minister.
+Further details are available on the Called Regional Assembly web page, certification of voting delegates from each congregation, and an introduction to Michael for those that do not already know him well from his 15 years of service as our current Associate Regional Minister.

 We are grateful for the dedicated work of the Regional Minister Search Committee and invite your prayers as we continue this journey together.